shashank4891/Blogify/README.md

 ## Frontend

 The front-end is designed with Bootstrap for responsive and mobile-friendly layouts.
-The application features a clean and intuitive design with dark mode support.
+The application features a clean and intuitive design.

 ## Authentication